-In the early 1800’s Elaeagnus pungens, or silverthorn, was introduced from China and Japan as an ornamental plant.
-Silverthorn is used in the United States as a landscape plant, often grown as an evergreen hedge and barrier and is regularly planted along highways.
-Unfortunately, many Florida nurseries and homeowners are not aware the Florida Exotic Pest Plant Council considers this plant a Category II invasive exotic species.
-This means silverthorn has the potential to cause ecological damage by altering native plant communities by hybridizing with native Elaeagnus species, displacing native species, and changing community structures or ecological functions.
+In the early 1800’s Elaeagnus pungens, or silverthorn, was introduced as an ornamental plant.
+It is used in the United States as a landscape plant, often grown as an evergreen hedge and barrier and is regularly planted along highways.
+However, it ranks as invasive in the UF IFAS Assessment of Non-native Plants in FL’s Natural Areas and is not recommended as a suitable landscape plant.

-Elaeagnus pungens is an evergreen shrub that is able to grow 3 to 25 feet in height.
-Although silverthorn is primarily considered a shrub, it also can take the form of a climbing plant, growing over and shading out other plants.
-Take caution when handling this plant.
-Its common name, silverthorn, comes from the thorns on its branches.
+Habit: evergreen shrub that may grow 3 to 25 feet in height, can also take the form of a climbing plant growing over and shading out other plants.

-Remove plants prior to seed production.
+Remove plants prior to seed production but note that sharp spur shoots can make cutting and physical removal hazardous.
 Revegetate natural areas with native species.

 Aggressive tillage and/or mowing is an option whenever possible.
 Repeat as needed to control regrowth.